RallyTechServices/summary-apps/milestonetrceability/README.md

 ![screenshot](./images/screenshot.png "This is an example")

-Given a milestone, this app finds the user stories **directly** associated with the milesone and prints out some information about the story, plus a summary of tasks, test cases, and defects associated directly with that story.
+Given a milestone, this app finds the user stories **directly** associated with the milestone and prints out some information about the story, plus a summary of tasks, test cases, and defects associated directly with that story.

+This app will react to page-level timebox scoping if that is set to Milestone.
+Otherwise, it will put a selector for milestone onto the app itself.
+(The selector will not be printed.)

 ## Development Notes

 * This does not look to see if a feature or a parent story has the milestone.
 Only the stories that are directly related to the milestones.
+* The app limits the width to 900 so that printing can print what is directly on the screen.

 ### First Load